 All Eppalock Primary School staff, volunteers, contractors and any other member of the school community involved in child-connected work who breach this Child Safety Code of Conduct may be subject to disciplinary procedures in accordance with their employment agreement or relevant industrial instrument, professional code or terms of engagement.

-In instances where a reportable allegation has been made, the matter will be managed in accordance with the Department of Education and Training [Reportable Conduct Scheme Policy and may be subject to referral to Victoria Police.
+In instances where a reportable allegation has been made, the matter will be managed in accordance with the Department of Education and Training [Reportable Conduct Scheme Policy] and may be subject to referral to Victoria Police.

 All breaches and suspected breaches of the Eppalock Primary School Child Safety Code of Conduct must be reported to the principal (Andrew King- 5439-6366).